k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 # **Secret Managers Integration**

-Fabric supports integration with secret manager services, so that secrets, like passwords, which are used at [interfaces]("/articles/05_DB_interfaces/01_interfaces_overview.md"), enabling communication to external systems, will not be stored at Fabric itself.
+Fabric supports integration with Secret Manager services, so that secrets, like passwords, which are used at [interfaces]("/articles/05_DB_interfaces/01_interfaces_overview.md"), enabling communication to external systems, will not be stored at Fabric itself.
 (For information how secrets can be stored securely at Fabric - read [here](/articles/26_fabric_security/04_fabric_interfaces_security.md))

-Secret manager services are tools aimed for securely storing, managing, accessing, and auditing sensitive information such as passwords, API keys, and other credentials, across the organization.
-Features of secret manager services include encryption, access controls, auditing, and automatic rotation of secrets.
+Secret Manager services are tools aimed for securely storing, managing, accessing and auditing sensitive information such as passwords, API keys, and other credentials, across the organization.
+Features of Secret Manager services include encryption, access controls, auditing, and automatic rotation of secrets.

-Such service has several advantages:
+Such a service has several advantages:

 - Reduce the risk of secrets leaks when providing the secret for each client application.
 - Have a single source of truth which can be better controlled and changed or rotated, manually or automatically.